Skip to main content

 ACL application

 Middleware allows you to implement access control limit on served files, removing sections of configurations based on certain properties of the caller.
-Namely, Middleware considers caller's groups and permissions.
+These properties can be extracted in a default or a custom way.

 tip

-You can use any combination of groups, permissions and JavaScript operators in you ACL expressions.
+You can use any combination of properties and JavaScript operators in you ACL expressions.

 For example, the following expressions are all valid: